Malaysian movement control order: Social gatherings

 On 5 November 2020, Senior Minister Ismail Sabri Yaakob has announced that Malaysians living in areas under both Enhanced Movement Control Order (EMCO) and Conditional Movement Control Order (CMCO) restrictions would not be allowed to cross borders during the upcoming Deepavali holiday on 14 November.
 It is customary for people to travel home and visit families during the Deepavali holiday.

 On 18 December 2020, Senior Minister Ismail Sabri Yaakob announced that Christmas gatherings on 25 December will be limited to 20 people at landed properties and 10 people at apartments and condominiums within areas under recovery and conditional movement control orders.
 Within areas under enhanced MCO, only household Christmas gatherings will be allowed.
-In addition, church masses will be allowed between 5pm and 9:30pm on 24 December for a maximum of two sessions.
+In addition, church masses will be allowed between 5 pm and 9:30 pm on 24 December for a maximum of two sessions.

 On 29 April 2021, the Higher Education Ministry permitted students from higher learning institutions to return to their families to celebrate Hari Raya Aidilfitri from May 7 to 12.
 They will return to campus from May 15 to 20.
 They were only allowed to use their own vehicles, be picked up by their parents or guardians, travel by air, or board buses provided by their institutions.